the-turing-way/the-turing-way/CONTRIBUTING.md

 You can update your [fork][github-fork] of the Turing Way [repository][turing-way-repo] and the pull request will automatically update with those changes.
 You don't need to submit a new pull request when you make a change in response to a review.

+You can also submit pull requests to other contributors' branches!

 GitHub has a [nice introduction][github-flow] to the pull request workflow, but please [get in touch](#get-in-touch) if you have any questions :balloon:.